-- a.
-The 34 varieties produced in the Community will be redrouped into: - 5 groups of varieties according to the type of curing; - 3 "Greek" varieties that are distinctly different. - b.
-A single premium per group of varieties will be introduced. - c.
-In the context of cultivation contracts between first processors and producers a bonus of 10% can be added to the premium if the cultivation contracts are signed with producer associations.
-In order to improve the quality of the tobacco delivered, the producer association can apply a "bonus-maius" coefficient both to the premium and to the association bonus.

-- d.
-A Control Agency will be established, financed by an advance deduction from the premium.
+- (a) The 34 varieties produced in the Community will be regrouped into: - (i) five groups of varieties according to the type of curing; - (ii) three Greek varieties that are distinctly different. - (b) A single premium per group of varieties will be introduced. - (c) In the context of cultivation contracts between first processors and producers a bonus of 10% can be added to the premium if the cultivation contracts are signed with producer associations.
+In order to improve the quality of the tobacco delivered, the producer association can apply a 'bonus-malus' coefficient both to the premium and to the association bonus. - (d) A Control Agency will be established, financed by an advance deduction from the premium.
 Controls will come into force when the tobacco is delivered by the producer to the first processor.
-The Agency will control the payments of premium and could perhaps have a role also in the administration of the quota system to ensure that producers are treated in an equitable way. - e.
-The establishment of inter-branch organisations will be authorised in order to streamline contacts through the production and marketing chain (producers, first processors, tobacco industry).
+The Agency will control the payment of the premium and perhaps also could have a role in the administration of the quota system to ensure that producers are treated in an equitable way. - (e) The establishment of interbranch organizations will be authorized in order to streamline contacts through the production and marketing chain (producers, first processors and the tobacco industry).

-2. Quota System
+2. Quota system

-be introduced at Member State level.
-Total quota level will be reduced significantly to become 340.000 tonnes and no premiums will be payable for production beyond the quota level.
-The quotas will be distributed between the producers/producer groups or as the case may be the processors, as a general rule on the basis of the average quantities produced or processed over the past three years.
+A system of production quotas per group of varieties will be introduced at Member State level.
+Total quota level will be reduced significantly to become 340 000 tonnes and no premiums will be payable for production beyond the quota level.
+The quotas will be distributed between the producers/producer groups or, as the case may be, the processors, as a general rule on the basis of the average quantities produced or processed over the past three years.
 However, adjustments will be made to take account of the sharp increase in poorer quality varieties during the period, in order to ensure that production of the more marketable varieties is not reduced.
 Community rules will be introduced to ensure equitable treatment of producers where quotas have to be operated through processors.